 \section{Nonrelativistc limit of $\Dg$}

-In this first appendix, we prove Proposition \ref{prop:nonrel}, namely we show that the operator $\Dg$ (introduced by Definition \ref{defi-dirac}) converges in the norm-resolvent sense to the Schr\"odinger operator either with Kirchoff or with homogeneous $\delta'$ conditions at the vertices, according to the sign of the renormalization term $\pm mc^2$ (which is known as the ``rest energy'' of the particle and has to disappear when relativistic effects become negligible).
+We prove Proposition \ref{prop:nonrel}, namely we show that the operator $\Dg$ (introduced by Definition \ref{defi-dirac}) converges in the norm-resolvent sense to the Schr\"odinger operator either with Kirchhoff or with homogeneous $\delta'$ conditions at the vertices, according to the sign of the renormalization term $\pm mc^2$ (which is known as the ``rest energy'' of the particle and has to disappear when relativistic effects become negligible).

 To this aim, we need a representation formula for the resolvent operator of $\Dgc\pm mc^2$ on $\C\backslash\R$.
 Note that here we will always make explicit the dependence of $\Dgc$ on $c$.

 \begin{lemma} For every $k\in\C\backslash\R$, there results that